usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-an-entrypoint.rst

    .. group-tab:: Python Client

-      - The task graph YAML is provided as a string during entrypoint creation.
+      - The task graph YAML was provided as a string during entrypoint creation in :ref:`Step 2 <step-2-create-an-entrypoint>`.
-      - The Plugin IDs for task plugins are provided during entrypoint creation.
+      - The Plugin IDs for task plugins were provided during entrypoint creation in :ref:`Step 2 <step-2-create-an-entrypoint>`.

 .. rst-class:: header-on-a-card header-steps